-The worst thing about the ATARI ST was that it’s hardware was quite similar to the Amiga hw and yet very different at the same time so we (Amiga users) ended up with Amiga ST ports , or rather games created for both the Amiga and Atari ST at the same time so we got crappy sound, limited hardware effects (limited sprites for instance and ofcourse …blitter/coppper…) which gave us (Amiga users) ports of a allready butchered game..
+The worst thing about the ATARI ST was that its hardware was quite similar to the Amiga HW and yet very different at the same time so we (Amiga users) ended up with Amiga ST ports , or rather games created for both the Amiga and Atari ST at the same time so we got crappy sound, limited hardware effects (limited sprites for instance and of course …blitter/coppper…) which gave us (Amiga users) ports of an already butchered game..

 Time heals all wounds it seems, fanboys have gone away and wars have turned to consoles and/or just simply faded away and while both markets have more or less stagnated in the games department they both still have some games every year and for instance we Amiga users have 3 OS’s in development still whereas we have some fanboy wars as the love towards AmigaOS4 and MorphOS is quite strong.

-It’s been a few quality commercial games this year and there’s also been some awesome shareware games too so all in all we can’t really complain as we have to rely on ourselves to get more games ported or created for our beloved plattforms.
+It’s been a few quality commercial games this year and there have also been some awesome shareware games too so all in all we can’t really complain as we have to rely on ourselves to get more games ported or created for our beloved platforms.

-This ATARI love started late last year where 1 (Philippe Guichardon (Meynaf)) guy decided to try and port/reverse engineer some ATARI ST game to the Amiga, the game he tried to do this with was Gauntlet 1 a game that was announced in 1987 for the Amiga,reviews was posted in magazines along with screenshots and so on but the game never surfaced and it was eventually confirmed that it was only for the Atari ST…
+This ATARI love started late last year where 1 (Philippe Guichardon (Meynaf)) guy decided to try and port/reverse engineer some ATARI ST game to the Amiga, the game he tried to do this with was Gauntlet 1 a game that was announced in 1987 for the Amiga, reviews were posted in magazines along with screenshots and so on but the game never surfaced and it was eventually confirmed that it was only for the Atari ST…

 Philippe Guichardon (Meynaf)‘s second game was Joust, another great port of an already extremely popular Arcade/Atari ST game but this was always a game that whatever platform it was released on a game that i hated and found annoying.

-Philippe Guichardon (Meynaf)‘s 3rd game was Super Sprint, a game that i have always had a huge love for and i must have spent several hundred pounds on it the last 25 years , well at least for all of them games like Championship Sprint,Super Sprint and Indy Heat among others, this port is another well done one and the one i have played the most of his ports.
+Philippe Guichardon (Meynaf)‘s 3rd game was Super Sprint, a game that i have always had a huge love for and i must have spent several hundred pounds on it the last 25 years, well at least for all of the games like Championship Sprint,Super Sprint and Indy Heat among others, this port is another well done one and the one i have played the most of his ports.